pravega/pravega-operator/README.md

 Check out the [external access documentation](doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.

+Check out the [exposing segmentStore service on single I/P address ](doc/external-access.md#exposing-segmentstore-service-on-single-ip address-and--different-ports) if your clients need to connect to Pravega Segment store on the same I/P address from outside Kubernetes.

 ### Scale a Pravega cluster

 You can scale Pravega components independently by modifying their corresponding field in the Pravega resource spec.
 You can either `kubectl edit` the cluster or `kubectl patch` it.
 If you edit it, update the number of replicas for BookKeeper, Controller, and/or Segment Store and save the updated spec.